Sexual offence expert evidence panel

 Queensland Courts is piloting a Sexual Offence Expert Evidence Panel (the Panel) to allow experts to give relevant evidence in sexual violence proceedings.

-The Panel will implement Recommendations 80 and 43 of the Women’s Safety and Justice Taskforce report Hear her voice: Report Two.
+The Panel implements Recommendations 80 and 43 of the Women’s Safety and Justice Taskforce report Hear her voice: Report Two.

-The Panel will be introduced in a staged approach and, once fully established, will have two streams of experts to service referrals for matters in specified courts at pilot locations in Brisbane and Townsville:
+The Panel is being introduced in a staged approach and, once fully established, will have two streams of experts to service referrals for matters in specified courts at pilot locations in Brisbane and Townsville:

 Referrals for Stream 1 experts are now open